 Post-entry quarantine facilities

 If you are importing plants into New Zealand they may need to be held in post-entry quarantine (PEQ) before being released to you.
-The Plant Health and Environment Laboratory provides PEQ for plants.
+The Plant Health and Environment Laboratory (PHEL) provides PEQ for plants.

 Post-entry quarantine for imported plants